Alusus/Alusus/readme.en.txt

                 the language specifications, implementation documentation,
                 and source code inline documentation.

-/Source         Contains the entire source code.
+/Sources        Contains the entire source code.
-/Source/Core    Contains the source code of the Core.
+/Sources/Core   Contains the source code of the Core.
-/Source/SCG     Contains the source code of the Standard Code Generators.
+/Sources/Spp    Contains the source code of the Standard Programming Paradigm
+                library.
+/Sources/Srt    Contains the source for the Standard Runtime Library.
-/Source/Tests   Contains automated test projects for both the Core and the
+/Sources/Tests  Contains automated test projects for Core and the standard
-                SCG.

-/Examples       Contains sample code including an example code generator and
-                some Alusus examples.
+                libraries.

+/Notices_L18n   Contains localizations for build notices.

+/Examples       Contains examples written in Alusus.

-/Scripts        Contains various development helper scripts.
+/Tools          Contains various development helper scripts.

 File Name Language Extension